HYY0201/galaxy-watch-autosetup/README.md

 To not modify SHM use ```--skip-shm```
 #### Argument 3:
 To install [dnd-sync](https://github.com/rhaeus/dnd-sync) use ```--install-dndsync```
-To not install [dnd-sync](https://github.com/rhaeus/dnd-sync) dont use any argument
+To not install [dnd-sync](https://github.com/rhaeus/dnd-sync) dont use the 3rd argument.